2024 United States presidential election in Maine: Analysis

 All but two counties swung Republican compared to 2020, and Trump flipped Kennebec County, which he had won in 2016 but narrowly lost in 2020.
 However, the state trended (relative to the national popular vote) 3.9 points towards the Democrats, remaining non-competitively blue even as neighboring New Hampshire was decided rather narrowly.
 While every state in the union shifted toward Donald Trump in the 2024 election, Maine had one of the smallest such shifts.
-Trump was the first Republican since George H.W.
-Bush to win Kennebec with a majority, winning it in 2016 on a plurality.
-It was also the first time since 2012 that the county was won by a majority, with Obama carrying it with 55%.
+Trump was the first Republican since Bush to win Kennebec with a majority, winning it in 2016 on a plurality.
+It was also the first time since 2012 that the county was won by a majority, as Obama carried it with 55%.